leobaehre/OpenGui/README.md

 # OpenGUI

-## Description
-A Minecraft plugin that serves as a one-stop-shop for GUIs that can handle basically any sort of GUI, from shops, custom enderchests, GUI-based minigames, and more.
+#### A Minecraft plugin that serves as a one-stop-shop for GUIs that can handle basically any sort of GUI, from shops, custom enderchests, GUI-based minigames, and more.

 ## Commands
 * `/open <id>` - Opens a GUI